 Bordeaux vs Napa Valley: Historical ROI

-When comparing the long-term return on investment (ROI) of Bordeaux and Napa Valley wines, distinct trends emerge.
-Bordeaux has historically dominated fine wine indices, whereas Napa Valley has produced standout performers with shorter holding periods and higher upside volatility.
+When you compare the long-term return on investment of Bordeaux and Napa Valley wines, distinct trends emerge.
+Bordeaux has historically dominated fine wine indices with consistent, compounding returns.
+Napa, on the other hand, has produced standout performers with shorter holding periods and higher upside volatility.
+Both have a place in a serious portfolio, but they serve very different purposes.

 Bordeaux Wines